larry801/online_ocr/source/readme.md

 NVDA+Shift+R Recognize current navigator object with online OCR engine Then read result.If pressed twice, open a virtual result document.

-NVDA+Alt+R Recognizes image in clipboard with online OCR engine.
+Control+Shift+NVDA+R Recognizes image in clipboard with online OCR engine.
 Then read result.If pressed twice, open a virtual result document.

 ### Engine Configuration

 You can choose recognition engines and configure them in detail in *Online OCR* category in NVDA settings dialog.

 The following settings are applicable to all engines.

+Copy result to clipboard after recognition:
+If enabled, recognition result will be copyed to clipboard after recognition.

+Swap the effect of repeated gesture with none repeated ones:
+By default a virtual result document is shown only if you press the corresponding gesture twice, if you use that frequently you can enable this option so that you only need to press once to get a result viewer.

 API Access Type:
 This controls how you get access to the corresponding API endpoints.